Odin-SMR/hermod/Documentation/odin.hermod.rst

 ----------

 The database consists of a number of loosely connected tables with records (rows) describing meta data about satellite measurement or metadata of files stored on disk.

 The Hermod data model is pretty simple.
-All tables are 'knitted' together with a 'id' field.
-For example in the 'level1'-table the logical key that identifies each row is the fields 'orbit','calversion' and 'freqmode'.
+All tables are 'knitted' together with an 'id' field.
+For example in the 'level1'-table the logical key that identifies each row is the fields 'orbit', 'calversion' and 'freqmode'.

 level1
 ______

 This table contains the metadata from the process of producing 'Level 1' data at Onsala.
 One orbit of Odin corresponds to at least 2 rows in the database, one for each combination of freqmode, calversion and backend.

 .. code-block:: txt